 Thames Management Resources is run by Brian McIntyre, who directed the SBDC when it was part of Rock Valley College.
 He doesn’t do a lot of private startup work anymore, but he may be an option if you have the budget above the free SBDC and would like to work with someone who can focus more on you individually.

-McIntyre does most of his startup consulting through the Tri-County Economic Development Alliance.
+McIntyre does a lot of his startup consulting through the Tri-County Economic Development Alliance.
 He runs TCEDA’s Build It-Grow It and Kauffman FastTrac programs for businesses in Jo Daviess, Carroll or Whiteside counties.

 I have a product idea but don’t know how to make it.
 Who can help me design it and find the companies to build it?

 Thinker doesn’t get involved in the nuts and bolts of manufacturing.
 Fortunately, the Rock River Valley is blessed to have Northern Illinois University’s EIGERlab in Rockford.
 EIGERlab’s Center for Product Development (C4PD) offers commercialization and engineering support.
 Its 3D printing can transform your scribblings on a napkin into a computer model and then into a physical model.

 NIU can take the process one step further.
 Northern Illinois remains one of the top manufacturing hubs in the United States, and EIGERlab has the connections with the companies that can build your product.

 I’ve done my research and believe the business is viable.
 Where can I get seed money to get going?

 Your No. 1 option when you need cold, hard cash to launch an enterprise is the three Fs: family, friends and fools.
 Then there’s Option 2: Rockford Local Development Corp., an outstanding organization that manages a micro-loan fund for Winnebago and Boone counties.
 Its loan sizes mostly range from $10,000 to $100,000, but it can do loans as small as $5,000.